Why Does God Allow Innocent People to Suffer? A Three-Faith Comparison

 FAQs

-Does the Bible say anything about innocent people suffering?
+Does the Bible say God causes innocent people to suffer?

 0 Community answers